PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 Programming with service principal profiles might seem a little complicated at first.
-You can execute API calls under the identity of a service principal profile and you can also execute a call without a profile which will execute under the identity of the service principal.
+You can execute API calls under the identity of a service principal profile and you can also execute API calls without a profile which execute under the identity of the parent service principal.
 It's important to understand that a service principal has an identity in the Power BI Service that is separate and distinct from the identities of its profiles.

-Now it's time to focus on how to program when developing a multitenant application using service principal profiles.
+Now let's discuss a common programming pattern when developing a multitenant application using service principal profiles.
+Start by asking yourself this question.
 When do you execute Power BI REST API calls as the parent service principal versus when do you execute API calls a child service principal profile?
-It turns out this isn’t too complicated once you understand the basic pattern.
+It turns out this isn’t too complicated once you understand the basic programming pattern.

-You should execute API calls as the service principal when you are creating, viewing and deleting service principal profiles.
+You should execute API calls as the parent service principal when you are creating, viewing and deleting service principal profiles.
 However, most of the other API calls should be executed as a service principal profile.
 This includes API calls to create workspaces and import PBIX files.
 It also includes API calls to update dataset parameters and to set datasource credentials.
 Finally, it includes API calls to query for workspace artifacts and to generate embed tokens.

-Let's look at a basic example.
+Let's walk through a simple example.
 Imagine you need to create a new customer tenant for a customer named Wingtip.
 The first step is to execute an API call to create a new service principal profile with a display name of Wingtip.
 That first call is made under the identity of the service principal.
 However, all the remaining Power BI REST API calls shown in the following list should be made under the identity of the service principal profile that has just been created.

 -   Create workspace